clubajax/on/README.md

 path.
 If using as a global or with Browserify, it is suggested that you use an *NPM run script* to copy the `on` script to a location more convenient for your project.

-`on` can work with the very well-done [keyboardevent-key-polyfill](https://github.com/cvan/keyboardevent-key-polyfill), which provides [KeyboardEvent.key](https://developer.mozilla.org/en-US/docs/Web/API/KeyboardEvent/key) property in the event.

 ## Description

 `on` is a library for handling DOM node events in a simple way.
 It has been under development and used in